 - Covid-19 has shaken up the online marketing world.
 Usually, businesses competing with each other for rankings are probably both maintaining relatively consistent levels of marketing, even if there’s a switch-up of tactics in there.
 But the coronavirus crisis has completely shuffled up the playing field.
 Your competitors might have stopped marketing in an effort to cut costs, giving you the chance to make some headway on important rankings.
 Or they might have invested more heavily in marketing as a recovery method, potentially knocking your website down the search results page if you stop marketing.
 A recent survey commission by IAB UK found that 70% of SMEs in the UK believed that marketing is more important than ever, amid the current crisis…are your competitors among them?

 - Maintaining visibility will play a part in business recovery.
 Although it’s a different situation, research from past recessions – the closest data we have right now to estimate recovery – has shown that the brands who’ve continued with their marketing throughout the recession have recovered quicker and better than those who haven’t.
 Now isn’t the time to stop your marketing and disappear from view.
 SEO is one way of continuing to maintain a presence in search results – giving the impression that your business is stable and can be relied upon to still be there when the crisis is over.
-This point is also an important consideration for maintaining a continuing presence on your social media accounts.

 What can I do to improve my online visibility?

 Have you got Google Analytics installed on your website?
 If not – that’s your first job.

 Google Analytics will provide you with data to show which pages have had the most visits, as well as visitor behaviour throughout your site, such as how long people have spent on different pages and the pathways of pages they’ve followed throughout your website.